Translated resources

 When to see a doctor

-If your baby is under three months old and has a fever above 38°C, even if they have no other symptoms, then you should see a GP.
+If your baby is under three months and has a fever above 38°C, then you should take them to a doctor or emergency department as soon as possible.

 If your child is immunocompromised (has a weakened immune system) for any reason and has a fever above 38°C, you should seek immediate care from your doctor or hospital emergency department.